Are teachers required to be vaccinated?

 Founded in 1982, LASC is a leading institution for Intensive English Programs with campuses in Los Angeles, Irvine, and Rowland Heights.
 LASC is accredited by ACCET (Accrediting Council for Continuing Education & Training), a US Department of Education recognized agency.
 The school is authorized under federal law to enroll nonimmigrant alien students (F1).

 LASC offers three academic English Language School programs: English as a Second Language, English for Academic Purposes, and Business English.
 Our ESL program consists of six levels with no minimum proficiency requirement for entry.
 Each level takes about one quarter (12 weeks) to complete.
 We monitor each student’s progress to ensure academic growth.
-Take our free placement test to assess what level of our program might be right for you.

 Students attend English Language classes four days a week, Monday thru Thursday and can choose from morning, afternoon, and evening schedules.
 Download a sample course schedule for more information.
 Our academic calendar follows a quarterly schedule with sessions every Winter, Spring, Summer and Fall.
 Students are more than welcome, however, to enroll at any time.